easymetahub/emh-exist-glossary/README.md

-# EasyMetaHub Accelerator for an eXist-db project
+# EasyMetaHub Glossary for an eXist-db project

 There a many projects out there that do not require the power of MarkLogic and the licensing fees for it as well.
 [http://history.state.gov](http://history.state.gov) is one such project.
 It has been using eXist-db as its hosting platform.